-Paul has been practicing corporate and technology law since he graduated from Georgetown University Law Center in 1983.
+Paul has been practicing corporate and technology law since he graduated from Georgetown University Law Center.
 Paul’s professional focus is to help his clients identify and achieve their personal and business objectives.
 Clients value his advice because of his deep understanding of the law and its impact on their businesses; they value Paul’s judgment because of his experience and ethics.

 Paul provides day-to-day legal and business counsel, contract review, negotiations and strategic planning for established and emerging companies.
 He renders sophisticated advice relating to liquidity transactions such as mergers and acquisitions, commercial lending and finance including commercial real estate, corporate governance, private equity, private placements, angel and venture capital investments, IPO’s, regulatory matters, and stock options and incentives.
 Paul’s extensive experience includes partnership agreements, shareholder disputes, shareholder derivative proceedings, and not-for-profit entities.

 Paul is a national leader in the fields of technology and privacy law.
 He advises operating companies and technology providers alike about disruptive technologies involving intellectual property, software development and licensing, social media law including contests, site infringement and ownership, domestic and international privacy law relating to health care, financial services and education, cloud computing, and cutting-edge legal and technological innovation such as cybersecurity, 3d printing, robotics, encryption, space exploration.
 His experience with Internet law runs the gamut from domain name disputes, open source software licensing, take-down notices, copyright infringement, cyberliability insurance and e-commerce.

 Paul is an Adjunct Professor of Law at Touro College Law Center, where he teaches intellectual property law and digital copyright law.